microsoft/pxt-adafruit/docs/projects/the-watch.md

 ![](/static/mb/lessons/the-watch-0.png)

-In this project, you will build your own wearable micro:bit watch from an old pair of jeans and T-shirt.
+In this project, you will build your own wearable @boardname@ watch from an old pair of jeans and T-shirt.
 Project duration: 15 minutes.

 ![](/static/mb/lessons/the-watch-1.png)

 ## Materials

-* micro:bit, battery holder and 2 AAA batteries
+* @boardname@, battery holder and 2 AAA batteries
 * Old T-shirt
 * Old Jeans
 * Velcro with sticky back – 5cm x 5cm